 These allow the code written in Python to interact with many other languages and platforms, making Python almost universal in its scope of applications.
 With strong enough developers in the team, you can spare the effort of finding different HR for the next project.

 - Extensive standard library with high-order functions

 As developers do not have to reinvent the wheel every time they need a piece of functionality in place, there are 2 important corollaries.
 First, the code becomes cleaner, and clean code means better maintainability, sparing the customer’s money in the nearest future.
-Second, the deliverable is produced faster, which means less working hours and more competitive deadlines for the project.
-Python has been named THE language for Rapid Application Development by a considerable portion of project management community.
+Second, the deliverable is produced faster, which means fewer working hours and more competitive deadlines for the project.
+Python has been named THE language for Rapid Application Development by a considerable portion of the project management community.

 - Strong integration with text processing capabilities and unit testing framework

 Closely related to the previous point, this largely spares time and effort in development, QA and accelerates time-to-market.

 The language is free and thus has a large community of users who interact and exchange experiences – something that accounts for fast professional growth.
 IDEs like Spyder Python are also free to download.